 Hughey Law Firm’s Success Story

-The team of South Carolina personal injury lawyers at Hughey Law Firm understands how devastating premises liability cases are for victims and their families, alike.
-We also know what it takes to provide injured victims with empathic legal representation as they pursue justice.
-With experience and skill, the team at Hughey Law Firm has handled hundreds of personal injury cases involving a variety of accidents and recovered.
+The team of South Carolina personal injury lawyers at Hughey Law Firm understands how devastating premises liability cases are for victims and their families alike.
+We also know how to provide injured victims with empathic legal representation as they pursue justice.
+With experience and skill, the team at Hughey Law Firm has handled hundreds of personal injury cases involving a variety of accidents, recovering more than $285 million for our clients in settlement awards and verdicts to date.

 What Is Premises Liability in South Carolina?